 - Side one gives you not only a wonderful Clair De Lune, but a number of shorter works by Faure, Massenet and Elgar as well, with side two highlighted by meditative pieces by Bach, Tchaikovsky and others

-I can’t imagine a more beautiful record, both in terms of the program and the sound.
-This record is a wonderful example of what the Decca recording engineers were able to capture on tape, and the RCA mastering engineers were able to master from that tape.
+- We can’t imagine a more beautiful record, both in terms of the program and the sound – this record is a wonderful example of what the Decca recording engineers (Kenneth Wilkinson in this case) were able to capture on tape

 - It’s the same recording as the famous Living Stereo Clair De Lune, LSC-2326, but with a couple of extra tracks included

 - The other main difference between the Living Stereo pressing on our Decca here is that the Decca has better sound

 Transparent and spacious, wide and naturally staged, clean yet rich, with zero coloration, there is nothing here to fault.
 So relaxed and natural you will soon find yourself lost in the music.

 It’s yet another remarkable disc from the Golden Age of Vacuum Tube Recording.
 We were impressed with the fact that it excelled in so many areas of reproduction.
 The illusion of disappearing speakers is one of the more attractive aspects of the sound here, pulling the listener into the space of the concert hall in an especially engrossing way.